The Battle of Salamanca, 1812

 Jug commemorating the victory at Salamanca, c1814

-Salamanca proved that Wellington had the ability to manoeuvre and attack in the open field.
-His reputation as a mainly defensive general was destroyed.
+Salamanca proved that Wellington had the ability to manoeuvre and attack in the open field, dispelling his reputation as a mainly defensive general.
 The outstanding victory gave the British and their allies a psychological superiority over the French that would last throughout the remainder of the war.

 Following the victory at Salamanca, Wellington was able to liberate Madrid.
 Joseph Bonaparte’s authority in Spain was undermined and Spanish guerrillas were encouraged to increase their operations against the weakened French garrisons.

-The victory persuaded the British government that the war was worth pursuing, and the subsequent Battle of Vitoria in June 1813 showed the Russians, Prussians and Austrians that Napoleon could be defeated.
+The Battle of Salamanca persuaded the British government that the war in the Peninsula was worth pursuing.
+And the subsequent allied victory at Vitoria (June 1813) helped to encourage the Russians, Prussians and Austrians, who were fighting Napoleon's armies elsewhere in Europe, that the emperor could be defeated.

-When Wellington entered France in October 1813, Napoleon was soon forced to abdicate.
-Salamanca had been one of the key turning points.
+Wellington's forces entered France in October 1813, forcing Napoleon to abdicate in April the following year.
+Salamanca had been one of the key turning points in the conflict.